 This year, the Restaurant Advocacy Fund will help to ensure restaurateurs’ voices are heard on hot-topic issues including health care, credit card interchange “swipe” fees, union organizing, and tax reform.

-Founded in 1919, the National Restaurant Association is the leading business association for the restaurant industry, which comprises 980,000 restaurant and foodservice outlets and a workforce of more than 13 million employees.
-Together with the National Restaurant Association Educational Foundation, the Association works to lead America’s restaurant industry into a new era of prosperity, prominence, and participation, enhancing the quality of life for all we serve.
-For more information, visit our Web site at Restaurant.org.
+Founded in 1919, the National Restaurant Association is the leading business association for the restaurant industry, which comprises more than 1 million restaurant and foodservice outlets and a workforce of 14.7 million employees.
+Together with the National Restaurant Association Educational Foundation, the Association works to lead America’s restaurant industry into a new era of prosperity, prominence and participation, enhancing the quality of life for all we serve.
+For more information, visit us at Restaurant.org.